 Registered Staff Hours

-While this facility's overall grade was not bad, it really excelled in the area of inspections.
-In fact, we awarded it a grade of A for that category, which is one of our highest scores.
-Our inspection scores are based on several pieces of information located in the a nursing home's recent inspection reports.
-Nursing homes that score well in this area have very few deficiencies on those reports.
-Most importantly, these nursing homes generally do not have any severe deficiencies which are associated with risks to patient safety.
-While this facility had a few deficiencies on its government inspection report, none were severe based on CMS' deficiency scale.
-Remember that deficiency-free inspection reports are rare in this industry.
+On top of earning a great overall rating, this nursing home performed even better in the area of inspections which is based on the nursing home's recent inspections.
+In fact, we awarded it an A for this category, which is one of our best grades.
+Inspection scores are based on many items found on the a nursing home's recent inspection reports.
+Facilities that score well in this category tend to have few deficiencies on their reports.
+Most importantly, these facilities generally do not have any severe deficiencies which are associated with endangerment of patients.
+While this facility had some deficiencies on its inspection report, none were major deficiencies based on CMS' deficiency scale.
+Remember that deficiency-free inspections are rare in this industry.

 Long-term Care Quality